iluwatar/java-design-patterns/serverless/README.md

     payload constraints (async - 128K)
     * resilient routing - Understand retry policies and leverage dead letter queues (SQS or SNS for replays) and remember retries count as invocations
-    * concurrent execution - lambda thinks of it's scale in terms of concurrency and its not request based/duration based.
+    * concurrent execution - lambda thinks of its scale in terms of concurrency and it is not request based/duration based.
 Lambda will spin up the number of instances based on the request.
 * Coordinated calls
-    * Decoupled via APIs - best practice to setup your application is to have API's as contracts that ensures separation of concerns
+    * Decoupled via APIs - best practice to set up your application is to have API's as contracts that ensure separation of concerns
-    * scale-matched downstream - make sure when Lambda is calling downstream components, you are matching scale configuration to it (by specifying max concurrency based on downstream services)
+    * scale-matched downstream - make sure when Lambda is calling downstream components, you are matching scale configuration to it (by specifying the max concurrency based on downstream services)
     * secured - Always ask a question, do I need a VPC?
-* Serviceful operations
+* Service operations
     * Automated - use automated tools to manage and maintain the stack
-    * monitored applications - use monitoring services to get holistic view of your serverless applications
+    * monitored applications - use monitoring services to get a holistic view of your serverless applications

 ## Intent